adriaandens/fagrant/README.md

   - Creating a VM cloned from an existing VM
   - Using an existing VM as is with fagrant
-  - Provisioning using Puppet (Apply)
   - SSH into the VM
-  - Mounts current working directory on the VM
+  - Mounts current working directory on the VM so your files are accessible in the VM.
   - [Bake](https://cloudnative.io/bakery/) the current state of the VM
   - Halting the VM
   - Destroying the VM
-  - Reverting the VM to last snapshot

 [![asciicast](https://asciinema.org/a/79973.png)](https://asciinema.org/a/79973)

 ## How to use

 For ease of use, fagrant utilises the same vocabulary as Vagrant.
-It uses the current working directory to initialise the environment (i.e. creating a `FagrantFile`) and shares the directory with the virtual machine as a shared folder.
+It uses the current working directory to initialise the environment (i.e. creating a `VMFile`) and shares the directory with the virtual machine as a shared folder.

 To create a clone from an existing VM in your Virtualbox (see below to create a fagrant VM):
 ```